 Both systems have progressed substantially over time, but still have much room to improve in order to fulfill the promise of a New Nevada to meet the economic and workforce needs of this century.
-In fact, we must increase our graduation rates even more to achieve 90% by 2020.

 Examining graduation data cannot stop at the system, or district-level.
 The overall graduation rate is comprised of the success of each of our schools, where our students progress each day along their educational journey.
 The chart above displays the graduation rate for each WCSD high school.
-The Class of 2016 marked the first time any WCSD comprehensive high school eclipsed a 90% graduation rate– this was achieved by three comprehensive high schools (Damonte Ranch HS, McQueen HS, and Reno HS).
-Additionally, three of the district’s specialty high schools were at or above the 90% rate (Academy of Arts, Careers, and Technology, North Star Online School, and TMCC HS).
-This is an inspirational achievement, and one that many more WCSD high schools are heading toward.

 Just as our district rate is comprised of each high school’s success, each high school’s rate is comprised of each student population and, ultimately, each child.
 Clicking on any school, or its respective column, on the chart above will transition into a display of graduation rates by student population at that school.
-Exploring the data in this way allows the viewer to examine achievement gap successes and challenges at each school.
-Examining variability in the system facilitates disciplined discussions and sharing of effective practices.
+Exploring the data in this way allows you to examine achievement gap successes and challenges at each school.
+Examining variability in systems facilitates disciplined discussions and sharing of effective practices.
 This allows each school to best meet challenges in their own context, and affords the district to provide evidence-based supports.